General Terms and Conditions

 § 7 Production – Terms of Delivery – Performance Periods – Default in Acceptance

 (1) The ordered parts shall be manufactured either by the supplier itself or by a manufacturing partner of the supplier.
-The supplier is entitled to outsource the production to such a manufacturing partner.
+The supplier is entitled to outsource manufacturing to such a manufacturing partner.

-(2) The delivery times shall be individually communicated and agreed upon on the basis of the customer-specific requirements for the parts in the offer.
-Unless otherwise agreed, the goods shall be delivered by shipment to the delivery address specified by the buyer.
+(2) The delivery times shall be communicated and agreed upon in the specific case based on the customer-specific requirements for the parts in the offer.
+Unless otherwise agreed, the goods shall be delivered by shipment to the delivery address specified by the purchaser.

-(3) If the supplier has specified delivery periods or made these the basis for placing the order, such periods shall be extended for the duration of the delay in the event of strikes and force majeure.
-The same shall apply if the customer fails to fulfil any obligations to cooperate.
-After the quality check, the supplier will dispatch the order from his own warehouse as soon as the entire order is in stock there.
-If the supplier is not responsible for a permanent obstacle to delivery, in particular force majeure or non-delivery by his own suppliers, although a corresponding covering transaction was made in good time, the supplier shall have the right to withdraw from a contract with the customer to this extent.
+(3) If the supplier has specified delivery periods or made these the basis for placing the order, such periods shall be extended for the duration of the delay in the event of strikes and force majeure plus a re-start period of a further two (2) weeks.
+The same shall apply if the customer fails to fulfill any obligations to cooperate.
+After the quality check, the supplier will dispatch the order from its own warehouse as soon as the entire order is in stock there.
+If the supplier is not culpable for a permanent obstacle to delivery, in particular force majeure or non-delivery by its own suppliers, although a corresponding covering transaction was made in good time, the supplier shall have the right to withdraw from a contract with the customer to this extent.
 The customer will be informed immediately and any services received, in particular payments, will be refunded.

-(4) If the customer is an entrepreneur, the risk of accidental loss and/or accidental deterioration of the goods shall pass to the customer upon delivery or, in the case of shipment, upon delivery of the goods to the selected service supplier.
+(4) If the customer is an entrepreneur, the risk of accidental loss and/or accidental deterioration of the goods shall pass to the customer upon delivery or, if shipment takes place, upon handover of the goods to the selected shipping service provider.

 § 8 Product Quality – Warranty – Statute of Limitations

-(1) In the event of a defect, the supplier reserves the right to choose the type of subsequent service.
-Rights in case of failure of the supplementary service are unaffected by this.
+(1) If the customer is an entrepreneur, the supplier reserves the right to choose the type of subsequent service in the event of a defect.
+If the subsequent service fails, rights are unaffected by this.

-(2) For all goods the warranty period is limited to one year.
-Excluded are defect claims due to injury to life, body or health and claims for damages due to gross negligence or willfully caused damage.
-In this respect, the statutory limitation periods shall apply.
-The limitation period in case of a delivery recourse according to §§ 478, 479 BGB remains unaffected.
+(2) If the customer is an entrepreneur, the warranty period for all goods is restricted to one year.
+This does not apply to fault claims resulting from the injury to life, body or health and claims for damages due to grossly negligent or intentionally caused damage.
+The statutory limitation periods apply here.
+The limitation period in the event of delivery recourse according to §§ 478, 479 German Civil Code (BGB) remains unaffected.

-(3) If the transaction is a bilateral commercial transaction, liability for defects shall be excluded unless the customer fulfils his obligation to examine and give notice of defects in accordance with § 377 HGB (German Commercial Code).
+(3) If the transaction is a bilateral commercial transaction, liability for defects shall be excluded unless the customer fulfills its obligation to examine and give notice of defects according to § 377 German Commercial Code (HGB).

 § 9 Right of Revocation for Entrepreneurs – Cancellations

 (1) Customers who are entrepreneurs are not entitled to a right of revocation.
-Entrepreneurs are a natural or legal person or a partnership with legal capacity that acts in the exercise of its commercial or independent professional activity when concluding a legal transaction.
+Entrepreneurs are a natural or legal person or a partnership with legal capacity acting in the exercise of its commercial or independent professional activity when concluding a legal transaction.

 § 10 Intellectual Property of Texts, Illustrations and Files

-(1) All rights regarding the intellectual property of texts, illustrations and files, which are made available to the customer by the supplier, remain with the supplier.
+(1) All rights regarding the intellectual property of texts, illustrations and files made available to the customer by the supplier remain with the supplier.
 The customer is not permitted to reproduce, modify, make available to third parties or otherwise use any text, illustrations and files provided by the supplier without the written consent of the supplier.

-(2) All rights with regard to the intellectual property of texts, illustrations, files and models, which are made available to the supplier by the customer, remain with the customer.
-The supplier receives a transferable license limited for the purpose of the order execution for the duplication, change and use of these texts, illustrations, files and models.
+(2) All rights with regard to the intellectual property of texts, illustrations, files and models made available to the supplier by the customer remain with the customer.
+The supplier receives a transferable license limited for the purpose of the order execution for the duplication, alteration and use of these texts, illustrations, files and models.

 § 12 Disclaimer

 (1) The supplier’s liability for contractual breaches of duty and tort is limited to intent and gross negligence.
-This does not apply in the case of injury to life, limb, health and compensation for damage caused by delay (§ 286 BGB) or breach of essential contractual obligations which must necessarily be fulfilled in order to achieve the contractual objective.
-In this respect, the supplier is liable for every degree of fault.
-Otherwise there is no liability.
+This does not apply in the event of injury to life, limb, health and compensation for damage caused by delay (§ 286 BGB) or breach of essential contractual obligations which must necessarily be fulfilled to achieve the contractual objective.
+In this respect, the supplier is liable for every degree of culpability.
+Apart from this, there is no liability.

-(2) In the event of a breach of material contractual obligations, the liability’s amount shall be limited to foreseeable and contractually typical damage.
+(2) If material contractual obligations are breached, the liability’s amount shall be limited to foreseeable and contractually typical damage.

 (4) The aforementioned liability limitations also apply to slightly negligent breaches of duty by vicarious agents.
 As far as the liability for damages towards the supplier is excluded or limited, this also applies with regard to the personal liability for damages of the employees, workers, staff, representatives and vicarious agents of the supplier.